alexanderneville/docs/dsa/complexity.md

 algorithm, _big O_ notation simplifies the complexity to its most significant headline complexity.
 If $f(n)$ is the sum of many terms, then only the term with the highest growth rate is taken.
-Any constant factor, coefficient or term that doesn\'t depend on the input size (any overhead) can be ignored.
+Any constant factor, coefficient or term that doesn't depend on the input size (any overhead) can be ignored.
 The resulting expression is known as a _complexity class_.